bennn/gfd-oopsla-2023/oopsla-2023/oopsla-23-response.md

 > the bulk of that work was just reproducing the numbers from
 > earlier papers on your own hardware

-The bulk of the work was for synth, which was not fully explored in earlier papers.
-Greenman (pldi'22, table 1) measured two `2^N` lattices (deep and shallow) but not the full `3^N` lattice.
+Actually, the bulk of the work was measuring the `3^N` lattice for synth
+---  Greenman (pldi'22, table 1) measured two `2^N` lattices (deep and
+shallow separately) for this very large benchmark but not its full `3^N` lattice.
+That work also didn't measure `3^N` lattices for the rest of the very large benchmarks from GTP.

+We also spent significant time collecting profiling data that previous work did not concern with.

+A separate issue is that in the last year there have been a number of performance improvements in Typed Racket, and those change the performance profiles of some of the benchmarks.

 ### 3. Concern that the rational programmer obfuscates a simple method (Review A)